reymillenium/reymillenium/README.md

 <br />

-Hi, I'm [Reinier Garcia](https://reiniergarcia.dev/), a passionate self-taught Full-stack Web Developer from Miami, FL, USA.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm [Reinier Garcia](https://reiniergarcia.dev/), a passionate bachellor degree graduate in Computer Science and a self-taught Full-stack Web Developer from Miami, FL, USA.
+My passion for software lies with dreaming up ideas and making them come true with elegant ruby code.
+I take great care in the user experience, architecture, performance, and the code quality in general of all the things I build.

 I'm a highly focused & reliable Junior+ (almost Midlevel) Full-Stack RoR Developer, with an excellent learning capacity and a high productivity.
 A methodic and curious person, that truly cares.
 Always learning something new and dedicated to my career 24/7.